OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 7) Now concentrate on getting a foothold on any of the three machines and root it if you can.

 8) By dinner time, if you have zero progress, i suggest taking a nap.
 This is because at this stage, you are mentally and physcially tired.
 You still have 12+ hours.
 Take a nap, a hot shower, a quick bite and coffee and go after the boxes.

+**Most importantly, stay calm.
+You run out of things to do before you run out of time.
+Sometimes, you have to just treat some artefacts as deliberate rabbit holes no matter how tempting they look.
+If they just dont work, it is likely a rabbit hole.**